RTEMS/rtems-docs/c-user/config/general.rst

 CONSTANT:
     ``CONFIGURE_MAXIMUM_PROCESSORS``

-DATA TYPE:
+OPTION TYPE:
-    Unsigned integer (``uint32_t``).

-RANGE:
-    Positive.
+    This configuration option is an integer define.

 DEFAULT VALUE:
     The default value is 1.

+VALUE CONSTRAINTS:
+    The value of this configuration option shall be greater than or equal to 0 and less than or equal to ``CPU_MAXIMUM_PROCESSORS``.

 DESCRIPTION:
-    ``CONFIGURE_MAXIMUM_PROCESSORS`` must be set to the maximum number of processors an application intends to use.
+    The value of this configuration option defines the maximum number of processors an application intends to use.
 The number of actually available processors depends on the hardware and may be less.
 It is recommended to use the smallest value suitable for the application in order to save memory.
-Each processor needs an idle thread and interrupt stack for example.
+    Each processor needs an IDLE task stack and interrupt stack for example.

 NOTES:
     If there are more processors available than configured, the rest will be ignored.
-This configuration define is ignored in uniprocessor configurations.
+In uniprocessor configuration, this configuration define is ignored.

 .. index:: CONFIGURE_MAXIMUM_THREAD_NAME_SIZE
 .. index:: maximum thread name size